ibm-watson-data-lab/spark.samples/streaming-twitter/readme.md

 	tweets = sqlContext.sql("SELECT * FROM tweets")
 	tweets.cache()
 ```
-3. We are now ready to start building analytics on this data.
-The first one will be to compute the distribution of tweets by sentiment scores greater than 60%
+3. Now start analyzing this data.
+First, compute the distribution of tweets by sentiment scores greater than 60%

 ```
 	#create an array that will hold the count for each sentiment